-When his second son, Graham was born they were living in an ox-wagon where he was laying out Klein Brak and all of his children's births were registered at Mossel Bay.
+Thomas and Norah and their first child, Ben were living in an ox-wagon where he was laying out Klein Brak when his second son, Graham was born.
+All of the children's births ended up being registered at Mossel Bay.

 When her grandchildren needed to go to school, his mother (Helen) organised for a Scottish tutor to teach all the children their primary school subjects, on Thomas's brother, Eric’s farm.
 The children would take the train from George and Uncle Eric would pick them up at the station junction in a horse drawn cart.
 Fortunately, Thomas and his family were living in George when Ben started high school at Outeniqua High and the rest of the children completed their school education there.